Decentralized-ID/decentralized-id.github.io/self-sovereign/ssi-principles-vs-characteristics.md

 In conclusion, we are offered : **Control**. **Acceptance**. **Zero Cost**.

-I'd like to review the <i>the fundamental characteristics of self‐sovereign identity</i> as detailed by Joe Andreiu, and compare it with each of the <i>principles</i> individually to determine if the characteristics are an overall improvement.
+I'd like to review the <i>the fundamental characteristics of self‐sovereign identity</i> as detailed by Joe Andreiu, and compare each of the <i>principles</i> individually to ensure that all of the essentials are considered.

 ### Fundamental Characteristics of Self-Sovereign Identity